gitlabhq/omnibus-gitlab/doc/update/package_signatures.md

 #### Configuring debsigs

-Configuring a policy and keyring for `debsigs` can be complicated, so GitLab provides [gitlab-debsigs](debsigs) as scripted method of configuration.
+Configuring a policy and keyring for `debsigs` can be complicated, so GitLab provides [gitlab-debsigs][debsigs] as scripted method of configuration.

 To use this script, you will need to download the public key and the script.
 ```